mrmsp/msp-script-dev/README.md

 - install-syncro-intune.ps1 - Micrsoft Intune Endpoint Syncro install script template with failover URL support
 - ip-scanner.ps1 - LAN IP scanner.
 TODO add Syncro network pull to make it run without input
 - monitor-domain-expiration.ps1 - TODO Needs complete rewrite and pull domains from Syncro for automation
 - remove-webroot.ps1 - Safe Mode webroot removal script.
 Use with wbemtest for final step.
+TODO cleanup script.
-TODO cleanup and write the definitive guide doc
+- remove-webroot.md - Aims to be the definitive guide to removing Webroot.
+- remove-webroot-polling.cmd - A script to run agressively (every 15 min) while you are decommissioning Webroot.
+It forces Webroot to check in with the cloud more often to initiate an uninstall.
+- remove-webroot-polling-reboot.cmd - An even more agressive polling script as it adds a reboot.
+Run every 15 min during a maintenance window and let it reboot as much as needed.
 - safe-mode-f8-reboot.ps1 - Safe mode reboot script.
 Automatically reverts to normal mode after 15 minutes in case you cannot connect.
 Includes the ability to enable F8 start in safe mode like Windows 7.
 - tray-one-line-scripts.ps1 - One liner scripts to add to Syncro tray icon.
 - uninstall-mcafee.ps1 - Downloads the mcafee uninstaller directly and runs it.
 TODO working but needs cleaned up.